yojee/yojee-developer-portal/docs/guides/api-v3-v4-order-guide.md

         <td>template_id</td>
         <td>To get template_id, refer to this endpoint
         <a href="https://yojee.stoplight.io/docs/yojee-api/publish/yojee-public-api.yaml/paths/~1api~1v4~1public~1templates~1active/get">Get active templates</a>. <br/>
-        To know which item is a default template, its "default_at" will not be null.
+        To know which item is a default template, its "default_at" will not be null. <br/>
+        <strong>NOTE:</strong> Please call the above mentioned endpoint to get the latest default template_id as this id will be updated when we make any changes to the template.
         </td>
     </tr>
     <tr>